-Engineering Bulletin To Execute the Program
+Engineering Bulletin Programming Procedure

-After the programming operation is complete, PCbug11 displays this message:
+Step 8 When device programming is complete, PCbug11 will display this

+message:
-Total bytes loaded: \$xxxx

-Total bytes programmed: \$yyyy

-A pair of these lines will be displayed for each block of code in your S-record file.
-Or more specifically, each ORG directive in your assembly language source will cause a pair of these lines to be generated.
-For this operation, \$yyyy will be incremented by the size of each block of code programmed into the EEPROM of the MC68HC811E2.
+Total bytes loaded: \$xxxx Total bytes programmed: \$yyyy A pair of these lines will be displayed for each block of code in your S-record file or more specifically, each ORG directive in your assembly language source will cause a pair of these lines to be generated.
+For this operation, \$yyyy will be incremented by the size of each block of code programmed into the EPROM of the MC68HC811E2.
+PCbug11 will display the above message whether or not the programming operation was successful. • As a precaution, have PCbug11 verify your code.
+At the PCbug11 command prompt type VERF C:\MYPROG\ISHERE.S19 Substitute the name of your program into this command.

-NOTE:

-PCbug11 displays the above message whether or not the programming operation was successful.

-As a precaution, you should have PCbug11 verify your code.

-At the PCbug11command prompt, type:

-VERF C:\MYPROG\ISHERE.S19

-Substitute the name of your program into the command above.
 Use a full path name if your program is not located in the same directory as PCbug11.
 If the verify operation fails, a list of addresses which did not program correctly is displayed.

-Should this occur, one of several things may be wrong:

-- You did not clear the block protect register.
-Return to step 4. - Your part did not erase properly. - At the PCbug11 command prompt, type: EEPROM DELAY 20.
-This will increase the EEPROM erase delay timing.
-After increasing delay timing, go back to step 5. - Your part may have a damaged EEPROM array.
+Should this occur, one of several things may be wrong: - You did not clear the block protect register.
+Return to step 4. - Your part did not erase properly.
+At the PCbug11 command prompt, type: EEPROM DELAY 20 • This will increase the EEPROM erase delay timing.
+Do this and go back to step 5.
+Your part may have a bad EEPROM array.
 If this is the case, you will need to try a new MC68HC811E2 device.

+Engineering Bulletin EB291

+Engineering Bulletin Programming Procedure

+EB291

+MOTOROLA

-Engineering Bulletin To Execute the Program
+Engineering Bulletin

-reescale Semiconductor, Inc.

 Motorola reserves the right to make changes without further notice to any products herein.
 Motorola makes no warranty, representation or guarantee regarding the suitability of its products for any particular purpose, nor does Motorola assume any liability arising out of the application or use of any product or circuit, and specifically disclaims any and all liability, including without limitation consequential or incidental damages.
 "Typical" parameters which may be provided in Motorola data sheets and/or specifications can and do vary in different applications and actual performance may vary over time.
 All operating parameters, including "Typicals" must be validated for each customer application by customer's technical experts.
 Motorola does not convey any license under its patent rights nor the rights of others.
 Motorola products are not designed, intended, or authorized for use as components in systems intended for surgical implant into the body, or other applications intended to support or sustain life, or for any other application in which the failure of the Motorola product could create a situation where personal injury or death may occur.
-Should Buyer purchase or use Motorola products for any such unintended or unauthorized application, Buyer shall indemnify and hold Motorola and its officers, employees, subsidiaries, affiliates, and distributors harmless against all claims, costs, damages, and expenses, and reasonable attorney fees arising out of, directly or indirectly, any claim of personal injury or death associated with such unintended or unauthorized use, even if such claim alleges that Motorola was negligent regarding the design or manufacture of the part.
-Motorola and Archiver are registered trademarks of Motorola, Inc. Motorola, Inc. is an Equal Opportunity/Affirmative Action Employer.
+Should Buyer purchase or use Motorola products for any such unintended or unauthorized application, Buyer shall indemnify and hold Motorola and its officers, and reasonable attorney fees arising out of, directly or indirectly, any claim of personal injury or death associated with such unintended or unauthorized use, even if such claim alleges that Motorola was negligent regarding the design or manufacture of the part.
+Motorola and () are registered trademarks of Motorola, Inc. is an Equal Opportunity/Affirmative Action Employer.

 How to reach us: